SDB:NVIDIA Switcheroo Control

 Procedure

-This procedure is for a new Tumbleweed installation.
+This procedure is applicable for Leap and Tumbleweed installations.

 Install NVIDIA Drivers

-After finishing the driver install with YAST or Zypper, the next step is to reboot to continue the install.
+After finishing the driver install with Myrlyn or Zypper, the next step is to reboot to continue the install.
 If you have secure boot enabled, enroll the keys to the MOK database.

 Remove suse-prime